bombinsky/service-a/README.md

 # Service A

-This is a repository with few simple pages allowing to parse your twitter homeline in search of urls to external resources.
+This is a repository with few simple pages and workers allowing to parse your twitter homeline in search of urls to external resources.
+To have access to the service you have to be logged in to Twitter account.
+System is ready to process requests of multiple users.

 ## Required environmental variables